ffhibnese/GIFD_Gradient_Inversion_Attack/README.md

 `gdown --id 1JCBiKY_yUixTa6F1eflABL88T4cii2GR` (stylegan pre-trained checkpoint, placed in the inversefed\genmodels\stylegan2_io)

 ## Quick start
 We prepare three configuration files for performing gradient inversion attacks, including the BigGAN-based, the StyleGAN2-based, and the GAN-free methods, where we give detailed descriptions of every parameter.
+Feel free to contact me at fang-h23@mails.tsinghua.edu.cn if you have any concerns.
 You can simply start by specifying the path of the config file.

 `python rec_mult.py --config $CONFIG_PATH`

 ## Citation
 @article{fang2023gifd,

-  title={GIFD: A Generative Gradient Inversion Method with Feature Domain Optimization}, author={Fang, Hao and Chen, Bin and Wang, Xuan and Wang, Zhi and Xia, Shu-Tao}, journal={ICCV 2023}, year={2023}
+  title={GIFD: A Generative Gradient Inversion Method with Feature Domain Optimization},

+  author={Fang, Hao and Chen, Bin and Wang, Xuan and Wang, Zhi and Xia, Shu-Tao},

+  journal={ICCV 2023},

+  year={2023}
 }